MR GARY NORTON

 This year Mrs Verdonese Coetzee is the Master in Charge of Water Polo.
 She believes that the physical appearance of the grounds and the spiritual connection that you feel walking into the classrooms at Marist brothers Linmeyer, creates a sense of belonging.

-Mr Dane Lumsden obtained a Diploma in Sports Management from Boston City Campus, a Bachelor of Commerce in Sports Management and a Post Graduate Certificate in Education from the University of Johannesburg.
-He joined the Marist Brothers Linmeyer family in January 2017, having had 8 years of teaching experience.
-He is presently teaching Grades 8 and 9 Technology although he has also taught Physical Education, Business Studies and EMS is the past.
-He promotes the fact that hard work always pays off and that his students should never give up, that if a task is hard to complete, that they should not walk away from it but rather face it head on.
+Mr Squire obtained a Bachelors of Technology: Sport and Exercise Technology Degree from the Tshwane University of Technology.
+He has a Diploma in Theology from Baptist Theological College and a Post Graduate Certificate in Education from the UNISA.
+He joined the Marist Brothers Linmeyer family in May 2018, having had 4,5 years of teaching experience.
+He is presently teaching Grades 8 and 9 Technology although he has also taught Physical Education and Life Orientation in the past.
+He aims to instill self–discipline, hard work and integrity in his students.

 MRS SAMANTHA PERRY